10-Q 1 nerv-20230630.htm 10-Q 10-Q

 Diluted loss per share is the same as basic loss per share for all periods presented as the effects of potentially dilutive items were anti-dilutive given the Company’s net loss.
 Basic loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding, plus potential outstanding common stock for the period.
 Potential outstanding common stock includes stock options and shares underlying RSUs, but only to the extent that their inclusion is dilutive.

-In June 2023, in connection with the Private Placement (as defined and described in Note 6, Stockholders’ Equity), the Company issued and sold pre-funded warrants exercisable for an aggregate of 575,575 shares of common stock.
-The purchase price of the pre-funded warrants is $9.99 per share, which was paid to the Company upon issuance of the pre-funded warrants.
+In June 2023, in connection with the Private Placement (as defined and described in Note 6, Stockholders’ Deficit), the Company issued and sold pre-funded warrants exercisable for an aggregate of 575,575 shares of common stock.
+The purchase price of the pre-funded warrants was $9.99 per share, which was paid to the Company upon issuance of the pre-funded warrants.
 The exercise price of the pre-funded warrants is $0.01 per share.
 The pre-funded warrants are exercisable by the holders at any time and do not expire.
-As the remaining shares underlying the pre-funded warrants are issuable for nominal consideration of $0.01 per share, 575,575 shares of common stock underlying the unexercised pre-funded warrants were considered outstanding for purposes of the calculation of loss per share as of June 30, 2023.
+As the remaining shares underlying the pre-funded warrants are issuable for nominal consideration of $0.01 per share, 575,575 shares of common stock underlying the unexercised pre-funded warrants were considered outstanding for purposes of the calculation of loss per share as of March 31, 2024.

 The following table sets forth the computation of basic and diluted loss per share for common stockholders: